andy-zhang201/manim-video/README.md

 # phase-portrait-video
+DISCLAIMER: This script requires Manim to be installed before it can run and render video.
+To watch the final video, please go here: https://www.youtube.com/watch?v=29AygwhvrZs.

-An educational animation video made with the Manim library by Grant Sanderson that explains how to find the equilibrium points on a first order ODE.
-Requires Manim to be installed before you can render the script, so I included the final video here as well.
+This script renders an educational animation video using the Manim library by Grant Sanderson.
+It explains how to find the equilibrium points on a phase portrait for a first order ODE.